STAGS EDGED OUT IN HAMPSHIRE DERBY

 Then one of those sporadic Totton attacks came on 26 minutes when Matthews long kick downfield was nodded down by Robin Nicholls into Feeney who shot wide.
 However, if Feeney did manage to find the target it would not have counted as the linesman had his flag up.

-City came back at Totton again with yet another attack the resulted in a save from Matthews to deny Miambo, this was followed a few moments later by Danny King firing in a shot that went just wide.
+City came back at Totton again with yet another attack that resulted in a save from Matthews to deny Miambo, this was followed a few moments later by Danny King firing in a shot that went just wide.

 The 1st half was pretty breathless and most of the attacks were coming from City who break at speed, and on 33 minutes Balmer sent in another effort that went wide for the home side.